The survival genre is not everyone’s cup of tea due to the fact it takes a lot of effort and dedication from the player.

 Available On: PC

 Scum is extremely similar to Rust and came out a bit more recently.
-It features all the survival elements that you would expect – you need to gather and craft resources, keep yourself fed, make sure you’re safe from threats of the wildlife, and the ability to work with or against the real players.
+It features all the survival elements that you would expect – you need to gather and craft resources, keep yourself fed, make sure you’re safe from threats of the wildlife and have the ability to work with or against the real players.

 One thing that the game particularly focuses on is that it lets you decide certain things for your playable characters in order to make the experience more immersive, and thus the game has been positively received in the characterization department.